rwebaz/Elixir-Lessons-Project/docs/_gists/md/Elixir-page-template.md

 ## Jekyll Server

 **Note**.
-Detailed instructions on how to view this file locally using a Jekyll server are included in the accompanying `Gemfile` for the project.
+Detailed instructions on how to view this `GitHub Pages` file locally using a Jekyll server are included in the accompanying `Gemfile` for the project.

 In short, type the following command statement from a Terminal window when set to the `docs` subdirectory.